metcalf/saypi/README.md

 Want to [help us solve these problems and much more](https://stripe.com/jobs/positions/engineer/)?

 # TODOs and Qs
-* 404 on missing deletions

 ## Boring TODO
 * Package descriptions
 * Dependency management (vendor experiment?)
+* Make this runnable with a Heroku button

 ## Maybe TODO
 * frontend interface, Go as a static fileserver, JS tests running